telerik/xaml-docs/controls/radganttview/localization.md

 # Localization

-The built-in localization mechanism in Silverlight and WPF allows you to localize any string resource used by the RadGanttView control.
-Once translated, you might use your resources in both Silverlight and WPF projects without changing anything.
+The built-in localization mechanism in {{site.framework_name}} allows you to localize any string resource used by the RadGanttView control.
+Once translated, you might use your resources in both {{site.framework_name}} projects without changing anything.

->tipTo learn more about the ways to localize the controls from the UI for {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} suite please read the common topic about {% if site.site_name == 'Silverlight' %}[Localization](http://www.telerik.com/help/silverlight/common-localization.html){% endif %}{% if site.site_name == 'WPF' %}[Localization](http://www.telerik.com/help/wpf/common-localization.html){% endif %}.
+>tip To learn more about the ways to localize the controls from the UI for {{site.framework_name}} suite please read the common topic about [Localization]({%slug common-localization%}).

 In __RadGanttView__ you can localize the Start and End text in task tooltips: